Thursday, 29 May 2025

 St Michael's Church, Saxon tower

 Lex was waiting in the terminal when I finally got there, and we headed for Leighton Buzzard; it was really too wet to want to stop anywhere along the way.
 (That’s British weather for you!)
 After a cuppa, I popped over to Morrisons to get some Lincolnshire sausages for tea (very tasty with onion gravy.)
 Also some British strawberries and yoghurt for dessert.
-The strawberries here at the moment are absolutely perfect, and somehow much more sweeter, soft and luscious than the Australian ones.
+The strawberries here at the moment are absolutely perfect, and somehow much sweeter, softer and more luscious than the Australian ones.
 Once again by about 9 o’clock we were falling asleep; hopefully now we’re a week into the trip, the jet lag is just about done.

 Lex writes: After dropping Robyn at the Oxford, I headed for Abingdon.
 The drive there was OK, but when I got there, I could not find a park.
 I found one just on the edge of town.
 Payment was by card, and reasonable at £2 for three hours.
 The short walk to the centre of town took me over the Thames, including an island in the middle of the river.
 On that island was the Nag’s Head pub.
-So very cute.

 I walked on, to the centre of town and the Abingdon County Hall Museum.